Commit-Boost/commit-boost-client/README.md

 Commit Boost also supports "Commit Modules", which are modules that leverage the Signer API to request signatures from the proposer.
 You can find an example [here](examples/da_commit).
 Commit Modules also need to be built as docker images and specified in the config file.
 You can build the local example by running [this script](scripts/build_local_module.sh).

-Note: that because Commit Boost leverages Docker, if you require `sudo` to interact with Docker, so will Commit Boost.
+Note: because Commit Boost currently uses Docker underneath, if you require `sudo` to interact with Docker, you will need `sudo` to launch some Commit Boost commands.

 ### Config
 The main config file is a `.toml` which specifies how modules should be built, and their configs.
 Full specifations are WIP.
 You can find an example [here](./config.example.toml)